DISHDevEx/iot/aws/terragrunt_template/README.md

 If you are interested in using HashiCorp Vault for secrets management, then please ensure to have a running HashiCorp Vault system with valid 'address', authentication 'token' and 'secrets path' with required secrets.

-Please ensure to create the secrets as per the respective data type defined in the respective module - 'variables.tf' file.
+Please ensure to create the secrets as per the data type defined in the respective module - 'variables.tf' file.

 ## Module Inputs
 If you are interested in using HashiCorp Vault for secrets management, then please follow below steps: